 - Owner Title Policy

-Fee charged for delivery of the title and any escrow fees.
+The fee charged for the delivery of the title and any escrow fees.

-- Title insurance Insurance that covers any legal damages in the event a seller cannot legally transfer the title.
+- Title insurance covers any legal damages if a seller cannot legally transfer the title.
 This policy protects the borrower and the mortgage lender.

 - Attorney witness for the closing